 Simon Grant, technologist

 Simon has been engaged at the edges of the human and the technical for decades.
 When he came across Ria, late in 2018, the book was a series of blog posts.
 Wanting to read and search through it as one piece, he turned it into a single HTML file.
 Ria welcomed that, and Simon worked on it further, formatting it with CSS, checking carefully through all the references, making many little corrections and enhancements as he went, and collaborating in fitting it into and enhancing the website.
-Further collaboration is helped by the fact that he then joined Ria’s and Helen’s household…
+Meanwhile, he joined Ria’s and Helen’s household…